 Week 33: Personal Narrative Lesson overview: Purpose: Students create a personal narrative based on one of three story starters.
-Lesson: Recap the last lesson and have students log in to the CS First website using their student accounts.
-Students watch videos and create a "Personal Narrative" project in Scratch for CS First.
+Lesson: Recap the last lesson and have students log in to their Scratch Account.
+Students watch videos and create a "Personal Narrative" project in Scratch.
+(Use smartboard to show videos in attached slide or assign the Storytelling Plan Slide Lesson to students in Google classroom for them to view independently.)
+Youtube has some additional instructional videos if needed.
 Check in with students as they watch the videos and complete their projects.
-Video 1: Circulate around the room and ensure that students are moving on from the survey.
-Remind students that there are no right or wrong answers.
-When there are five minutes left in class, instruct students to find the Wrap-Up page and complete the short survey.
-Your students' projects are automatically shared with your teacher account.
+Video 1: Choose a premise for your personal narrative, and program it: My perfect day If I had a superpower Video 2: Choose an Add-On, and "watch" to learn how to build it.
+Add Credits Scene Easter Egg Add A Second Scene User-Controlled Decision When there are five minutes left in class, instruct students to watch the Wrap Up video.
 Encourage students to also show their projects to a neighbor/classmate.
 Discuss the lesson and facilitate a brief discussion about what students learned and experienced.
-The projects of students.
+Encourage students to show their projects to a neighbor/classmate.
 Discuss the lesson and facilitate a brief discussion about what students learned and experienced.
+Encourage students to show their projects to a neighbor/classmate.
 Discuss the lesson and facilitate a brief discussion about what students learned and experienced.
 Question 1: What did you program your story to do?
-Question 2: What types of blocks did you use in your story?
+Lesson Question 2: What types of blocks did you use in your story?
 Question 3: Did you use any blocks for this lesson that you haven't used before?
-Lesson links/resources: Storytelling Lesson Plan-CS First Personal Narrative Example Project If you get stuck, review the Personal Narrative Solution Sheet.
-CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+Storytelling Plan Slide Lesson Personal Narrative Example Project links/resources: CS objectives addressed: If you get stuck, review the Solution Sheet.
+Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards:

+1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.

-• 1B.AP.12 -Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 50-60 minIntroduction (Survey) 10 minPersonal Narrative Videos/Activity 30-40 minWrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • CS First account • Storytelling Lesson Plan-CS First • Personal Narrative Example Project • Personal Narrative Solution Sheet .
-Students: • Computer/tablet with internet access • CS First account Subject integrated: ELA Other standards addressed: W.3.3 -Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences Vocabulary: Conditionals : Statements that only run under certain conditions Loops : Blocks of code that repeat over and over Sequencing : The specific order in which instructions are performed in an algorithm Notes:
+1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
+Time needed: Total Time: 50-60 min Introduction (Survey) 10 min Personal Narrative Videos/Activity 30-40 min Wrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Storytelling Plan Slide Lesson • Personal Narrative Example Project • If you get stuck, review the Solution Sheet . • Scratch Account Students: • Computer/tablet with internet access • Scratch Account Subject integrated: ELA Other standards addressed: W.3.3 -Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences Vocabulary: Conditionals : Statements that only run under certain conditions Loops : Blocks of code that repeat over and over Sequencing : The specific order in which instructions are performed in an algorithm Notes: This lesson was recreated using resources from CS First.